thoughtbot/parity/README.md

     production backup
     staging backup

-Restore a production or staging database backup into development (`restore-from` is an alias for `restore`):
+Restore a production or staging database backup into development:

     development restore production
     development restore staging

-Restore a production database backup into staging:
+Or, if `restore-from` reads better to you, it's the same thing:

+    development restore-from production
-    staging restore production
+    development restore-from staging

 Push your local development database backup up to staging: